pjobson/font-lister-osx/README.md

-Basic script for viewing fonts on a system with fontconfig.
+Basic script for making a contact sheet of fonts on system with fontconfig.

 This script should NEVER be run in a production environment, it uses the PHP shell_exec function and is definitely not secure by any stretch of the imagination.